 In Hawaii, a person can be convicted of "reckless driving" for operating a vehicle "recklessly in disregard of the safety of persons or property."
 Generally, a person acts "recklessly" when he or she is aware that the conduct involves a substantial risk but decides to do it anyway.

-Hawaii has another, less serious violation called "inattention to driving."
+Hawaii has a less serious offense called "inattention to driving."
 The offense is defined as causing a collision, damage to property, or injury to a person while driving "negligently."
-Generally, a person acts "negligently" when he or she is should be—but isn't— aware that the conduct involves a substantial risk.
+Generally, a person acts "negligently" when he or she should be—but isn't— aware that the conduct involves a substantial risk.

 The consequences of an inattentive driving violation are less severe than those for reckless driving.
 A motorist who's convicted of inattentive driving faces up to 30 days in jail and/or a maximum $500 in fines.
 The driver is also subject to a $100 surcharge.

 In Hawaii, it's possible for a driver who's charged with driving under the influence, also called "operating a vehicle under the influence an intoxicant" (OVUII), to "plea bargain" for a lesser charge.
 When a DUI is plea-bargained down to a reckless driving charge, it's sometimes called a "wet reckless."

 The facts of every case are different.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.